chutrunganh/Project-I-Collect-SNMP-Data/src/InstallDependencies.md

 - With MIB files:

-Using the provided script in `src/Resources` to convert them to JSON files.
+Using the provided script in `GetJSONFiles.sh` to convert them to JSON files.
 There are over 70 MIB files already available in the `MIB Databases` directory files, or find them here: https://mibbrowser.online/mibdb_search.php?mib=SNMPv2-MIB with all formats

+Choose to download and add the dependencies manually by below steps or using Maven pom.xml file to install them automatically.

 - Install **JavaFX**: